-1 -Intuition: In Section 2 we discuss what we view as basic motivation for studying alternate ways of training unsupervised probabilistic models, i.e., avoiding the intractable sums or maximization involved in many approaches.

-2 - Training Framework: We start Section 3 by presenting our recent work on the generative view of denoising auto-encoders (Section 3.1).
-We present the walkback algorithm which addresses some of the training difficulties with denoising auto-encoders (Section 3.2).
+- 1. Intuition: In Section 2, we discuss what we view as basic motivation for studying alternate ways of training unsupervised probabilistic models, i.e. avoiding the intractable sums or maximization involved in many approaches. - 2.
+Training Framework: We start Section 3 by presenting our recent work on the generative view of denoising auto-encoders (DAEs) (Section 3.1).
+We present the walkback algorithm which addresses some of the training difficulties with DAEs (Section 3.2).

 We then generalize those results by introducing latent variables in the framework to define Generative Stochastic Networks (GSNs) (Section 3.4).
-GSNs aim to estimate the datagenerating distribution indirectly, by parametrizing the transition operator of a Markov chain rather than directly parametrizing a model P(X) of the observed random variable X. Most critically, this framework transforms the unsupervised density estimation problem into one which is more similar to supervised function approximation.
-This enables training by (possibly regularized) maximum likelihood and gradient descent computed via simple backpropagation, avoiding the need to compute intractable partition functions.
+GSNs aim to estimate the data-generating distribution indirectly, by parametrizing the transition operator of a Markov chain rather than directly parametrizing a model P(X) of the observed random variable X. Most critically, this framework transforms the unsupervised density estimation problem into one which is more similar to supervised function approximation.
+This enables training by (possibly regularized) maximum likelihood and gradient descent computed via simple back-propagation, avoiding the need to compute intractable partition functions.
 Depending on the model, this may allow us to draw from any number of recently demonstrated supervised training tricks.
 For example, one could use a convolutional architecture with max-pooling for parametric parsimony and computational efficiency, or dropout (Hinton et al., 2012) to prevent co-adaptation of hidden representations.
+See also the work on learning invariant representations in this issue (Anselmi et al., 2016; Cheng et al., 2016).

-3 - General theory: Training the generative (decoding / denoising) component of a GSN P(X|h) with noisy representation h is often far easier than modeling P(X) explicitly (compare the blue and red distributions in Figure 1).
-We prove that if our estimated P(X|h) is consistent (e.g. through maximum likelihood), then the stationary distribution of the resulting Markov chain is a consistent estimator of the data-generating density, P(X) (Section 3.1 and Appendix 6).

-4 - Consequences of theory: We show that the model is general and extends to a wide range of architectures, including sampling procedures whose computation can be unrolled as a Markov Chain, i.e., architectures that add noise during intermediate computation in order to produce random samples of a desired distribution (Theorem 3).
-An exciting frontier in machine learning is the problem of modeling so-called structured outputs, i.e., modeling a conditional distribution where the output is high-dimensional and has a complex multimodal joint distribution (given the input variable).
+- 3. General theory: Training the generative (decoding/denoising) component of a GSN P(X | h) with noisy representation h is often far easier than modelling P(X) explicitly (compare the blue and red distributions in Fig. 1).
+We prove that if our estimated P(X | h) is consistent (e.g. through maximum likelihood), then the stationary distribution of the resulting Markov chain is a consistent estimator of the data-generating density, P(X) (Section 3.1 and Appendix A). - 4.
+Consequences of theory: We show that the model is general and extends to a wide range of architectures, including sampling procedures whose computation can be unrolled as a Markov Chain, i.e. architectures that add noise during intermediate computation in order to produce random samples of a desired distribution (Theorem 3).
+An exciting frontier in machine learning is the problem of modelling so-called structured outputs, i.e. modelling a conditional distribution where the output is high-dimensional and has a complex multimodal joint distribution (given the input variable).
 We show how GSNs can be used to support such structured output and missing values (Section 3.6).